-An enclosed non-habitable structure that is detached from any dwelling, but not a garage.
+An enclosed non-habitable structure that is detached from any dwelling.

 Parent lot

 Relating to multiple or grouped dwellings, the lot inclusive of common areas to which the strata scheme, as defined under the Strata Titles Act 1985, as amended, relates.